 To start, as the Fantastic is typically only written and read by the open minded, strong female protagonists attack sexism directly – showing women/girls as every bit as strong and brave as their male counterparts; and often wiser, being largely free of the masculine need to prove one's strength.
-Often, and when not they have something to prove indeed: their strength to the men who are determined that a woman's place is in hearth and home.
+Often, and when not they have something to prove indeed: their strength to the men who are determined that a woman's place is at hearth and home.

 |“All your words are but to say: you are a woman, |